gary-dalton/Twenty47/docs/for_admins.rst

 Roles
 -----
 Users must be assigned roles, mostly, this is done via the emailed links.
-If you wish to change roles for a user, click edit for that user.
+If you wish to change roles for a user, click Edit for that user.
 On the Edit User form, you may select multiple roles for that user.

 Admin